liangzheng816/OfficeDocs-SharePoint/migration/migration-with-cba.md

 - If the file isn't provided, SPMT prompts you to enter SharePoint admin credentials.

 Additionally, if 'MigApp' doesn't have sufficient permissions, all migrations fail with one of the following error messages:
 - "Sorry, you can’t create this site.
-Please enter a different SharePoint Online site URL or contact your administrator" if the target site doesn't exist.
+Enter a different SharePoint Online site URL or contact your administrator" if the target site doesn't exist.
 - "Invalid site URL" if the target site already exists.

 ## Setup for Workflow migration